Braves vs. Tigers Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his third straight game with a hit in this contest.
-During his last five outings he is batting .348 with three doubles, a home run, a walk and five RBI.
+- Acuna has recorded at least one hit in three straight games.
+During his last five outings he is hitting .304 with four doubles, a home run, a walk and seven RBI.

 Acuna Recent Games